-This is a story I actually share with every new Moncierge, because it's something that really reinforces why we care so much about taking care of parents and doing what will specifically help them as opposed to more traditional roles wherein you would focus on taking care of a home or children.
+Sarah: This is a story I actually share with every new Moncierge, because it's something that really reinforces why we care so much about taking care of parents and doing what will help them; as opposed to more traditional roles where one you would focus on taking care of a home or children.
 I've yet to share it with the family side of our community until now, but I hope it sheds some light on why we do what we do and how we do it:

 Six years ago, I got a call in the middle of the night from my mum.
-She was sobbing and heaving so hard that the phone was taken away from her and a nurse broke the news to me that my dad was in a coma and I needed to get a flight from Sydney to be with my family in Wagga right away.
+She was sobbing and heaving so hard that the phone was taken away from her by a nurse, who broke the news to me that my dad was in a coma.
+She told me I needed to get a flight from Sydney to be with my family in Wagga Wagga right away.
 My dad died three days later.

 My family is Nigerian and most of our relatives live there or in the UK and US.
 For a very long time, we were the only part of our family living in Australia and we spent much of my childhood being the only Nigerian people in Wagga.
 So, when my dad died, my mum had to take care of three emotionally distraught children – the youngest of whom had severe autism, manage her full–time job, and continue to run our household by herself, even though what she really needed was someone who could take care of her while she recovered from her own grief.

 Watching my mum balance so much by herself stuck with me, and eventually drove me to build something that focused on taking care of parents so that they can take care of their families no matter what stage of their parenting journey they're in.